drpatrik/combatris/README.md

 Combatris has been tested and works under Windows 10 (x64 only), OSX 10.12/10.13/10.14, Raspian GNU/Linux 9 (stretch) and Ubuntu 16.04

-Features Combatris, Marathon, Sprint, Ultra campaigns in single and multiplayer mode and Battle campaign in multiplayer mode:

-* Combatris and Marathon: The winner is judged on score.
-* Sprint: The fastest player to clear 40 lines are the winner.
-* Ultra: Clear as many lines as possible within 3 minutes.
-* Battle: Battle is only judged based on number of lines sent and knockouts (you send so many lines that the opponent cannot perform a valid move).

 Feature | Support
 --- | ------
 Hold Piece | Yes